hojimahmudov/hojimahmudov/README.md

 # Hi there! 👋

-I'm Hojiakbar Mahmudov, software developer from [Tashkent].
+I'm Hojiakbar Mahmudov, software developer from Tashkent.
 Welcome to my GitHub profile!

 ## About Me

-- 🔭 I’m currently working on [Python Development]
+- 🔭 I’m currently working on Python Development
-- 👯 I’m looking to collaborate on [Python]
+- 👯 I’m looking to collaborate on Python
 - 💬 Ask me about Python, Django

 ## Skills